pgina/docs/local_machine.md

 The plugin can also be configured such that the local account should be scheduled for removal or have it's password scrambled upon logoff.
 This is implemented in the following way.
 Upon successful completion of this stage, it records the username as a successful login.
-It also has a background thread that wakes up every so often to check if the user has logged off.
+A background thread wakes up every so often to check if the user has logged off.
 If so, the plugin tries to delete the account/profile and/or scramble the password.